elpato-dev/OSINT-compass/README.md

 To simplify this process in the future we plan on releasing a Docker image, that combines all the services.

+##Extending the tool

+The tool was designed with extensibility in mind.
+Check out the guide on how to extend it [here](https://github.com/elpato-dev/OSINT-compass/edit/main/extension_guide.md).

 ## Additional Information
 Future ideas: